marijnh/Eloquent-JavaScript/11_async.md

 {{index "async function", "await keyword"}}

-The good news is that JavaScript allows you write pseudo-synchronous code to describe asynchronous computation.
+The good news is that JavaScript allows you to write pseudo-synchronous code to describe asynchronous computation.
 An `async` function is a function that implicitly returns a promise and that can, in its body, `await` other promises in a way